-These Polish Potato Kopytka Dumplings is a somewhat modified recipe for traditional Polish potato dumplings.
-They are simple and quick to make, use cheap ingredients and make great comfort food.
+These traditional Polish potato dumplings are simple and quick to make, use cheap ingredients and make great comfort food.
 So it’s no wonder they are one of the best loved and most popular dishes in Polish cuisine.

 They are a bit like Italian gnocchi, which are also potatoes but, unlike ‘kopytka’, often use egg yolks.
 Some of the traditional ‘kopytka’ recipes do call for eggs but I don’t think they are needed so I made mine vegan.

 These Polish potato dumplings are very easy to make and there is not much kneading involved.
 They essentially require only 2 ingredients – potato and flour!

 Before you make the kopytka fill a large pot with water, add salt, a bit of oil and bring to boil.
 When the water starts boiling your kopytka will be ready to go in the pot.